VitorLuizC/react-hooks-for-backbone/README.md

 [![Package minified & gzipped size](https://badgen.net/bundlephobia/minzip/react-hooks-for-backbone)](https://bundlephobia.com/package/react-hooks-for-backbone)
 [![Package dependency count](https://badgen.net/bundlephobia/dependency-count/reactreact-hooks-for-backbone)](https://bundlephobia.com/package/react-hooks-for-backbone)

+React.js Hooks to connect your components with Backbone.js models, events and collections.

 ## Installation

 This library is published in the NPM registry and can be installed using any compatible package manager.